davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 ```
 Switch-AzureMode -Name AzureResourceManager
 Add-AzureAccount # This will pop up a login dialog
-Get-AzureADServicePrincipal
 ```

-This will list a bunch of things you won't recognize, but one of them will be your AAD application, and it will give you its 'ObjectId' (yep, another new concept, sorry!) e.g.

-    David's AAD App                     4aaee12b-b190-471f-b5c6-d9b7cefb6503

-One you have that, you can assign roles to it. e.g. let's give it access to one of the resource groups in our subscription.
+Now, you can assign roles to your Service Principal. e.g. let's give it access to one of the resource groups in our subscription.

-    New-AzureRoleAssignment -ObjectId 4aaee12b-b190-471f-b5c6-d9b7cefb6503 -RoleDefinitionName Contributor -Scope /subscriptions/9033bcf4-c3c2-4f82-9e98-1cc531f1a8a8/resourceGroups/MyResGroup
+    New-AzureRoleAssignment -ServicePrincipalName http://DavidsAADApp -RoleDefinitionName Contributor -Scope /subscriptions/9033bcf4-c3c2-4f82-9e98-1cc531f1a8a8/resourceGroups/MyResGroup

-Or if you want it to have access to the whole sub, just leave out the Scope:
+Or if you want it to have access to the whole subscription, just leave out the Scope:

     New-AzureRoleAssignment -ObjectId 4aaee12b-b190-471f-b5c6-d9b7cefb6503 -RoleDefinitionName Contributor